Spartronics4915/Vision/2019/TheChallenge.md

 ### A fast video feed for drivers

 - _how many?_
+ 1 camera that can be rotated, with a wide field of view.
 - _what is fast?_
+ A low latency stream (under 150ms lag), with a decent framerate (likely 30fps)
 - _required software + hardware_
+ Rotation on button press for the servo mounting the camera, changing which way the feed is displaying (vflip) Hardware is required for mouting, a moter routed to the top of the robot, where you can rotate to see both the intake and the output.
 - _where to mount for optimum driver experience?_
+ Previously mentioned.

+NOTE: We have encounted issues with getting a display while running Mozilla Firefox as the browser hosting the driver dashboard.
+Chrome seems to work reliably.

 ### Vision analysis for automatic driver assist